bigmikecreates/nlp-practice/README.md

 </ol>

-View below for a thorough breakdown for each section:
+A thorough breakdown for each section is given below:

 <ol type="1">